Barrer History, Family Crest & Coats of Arms

 Early Notables of the Barrer family (pre 1700)

-More information is included under the topic Early Barrer Notables in all our PDF Extended History products and printed products wherever possible.
+Another 180 words (13 lines of text) are included under the topic Early Barrer Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Barrer family to Ireland